-We will also share certain information about pupils aged 16+ with our local authority and / or provider of youth support services as they have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.
+The School will also share certain information about pupils aged 16+ with the School's local authority and / or provider of youth support services as they have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.

 This enables them to provide services as follows:

 For more information about services for young people, please visit our local authority website www.lbbd.gov.uk

 You have the right to ask the School for copies of your personal information.
 This right always applies and is commonly known as making a ‘subject access request’.
 There are some exemptions, which means you may not always receive all the information we process for example if information is likely to cause serious harm to the physical or mental health or condition of you or any other person.
 Information relating to or provided by a third person who has not consented to the disclosure, including images removed or obscured.
 If we can’t give you some or any of the information, we’ll tell you why.

 If you make a subject access request, and if we do hold information about you or your child we will:

 - Give you a description of it

 - Tell you why we are holding and processing it, and how long we will keep it for

 - Explain where we got it from, if not from you or your child